amnh/phylocaml/README.md

 The externally linked tests are compiled by,

-    make extests
+    make test
-    ./tests/tests.native
+    ./tests/test.native

 and the locally linked build is done by,

-    make tests
+    make test.native
-    ./tests.native
+    ./test.native

 Documentation
 =================

-The documentation is built using ocamlbuild and can be built from,
+The documentation (PDF and HTML) is built using ocamlbuild and can be built from,

     make docs